Last Updated on September 5th, 2020

 In the past, mineral oil has gotten a bad rap for causing pimples and acne – a widespread reputation that many people believed.
-However, new studies are showing some very different results.
-According to researchers, there are a few types of mineral oils, and the one used in common skincare isn’t the type to cause pimples or acne.
+However, new studies are showing some very different results. 🔬📚 According to researchers, there are different grades of mineral oils, and the one used in common skincare isn’t the type to cause pimples or acne.

-For the purpose of the study, researchers tested for the comedogenic potential of various skin care products like makeup, lotions, and facial cleansers with mineral oil.
-The products had different varying concentrations of the substance ranging from 0.5% to 30%.
+For the purpose of the study, 👩🏻⚕️👨🏽⚕️👩🏿⚕️ researchers tested for the comedogenic potential of various skin care products like make-up, lotions, and facial cleansers with mineral oil.
+The products had varying concentrations of the substance ranging from 0.5% to 30%.
 For a full review of the results, they can be found in the Journal of Cosmetic Dermatology.

-Researchers believe that popular marketing and press are to blame for the widespread myth that mineral oil causes pimples, despite the fact that this is very untrue.
+Researchers believe that popular marketing and press 🧨💥 are to blame for the widespread myth that mineral oil causes adverse skin effects, such as pimples, despite the fact that this is not true.
 That being said, mineral oil isn’t a cure for acne either.

 For those who have skin issues, mineral oil as an ingredient in your skin care routine shouldn’t be your priority when it comes to choosing the right products.
 Instead, you should be more concerned with using products that are labelled as “noncomedogenic”.